parth5805/digiyatra-agents-controllers/README.md

 2. **Passenger Agent** (Holder)
 3. **Frankfurt Agent** (Verifier)

-Each agent is connected to its own controller in this repository and communicates over HTTP + DIDComm.
+Each agent is connected to its own controller in this repository.

 ---

 ## ⚙️ Prerequisites

 - Docker & Docker Compose
-- Python 3.9+ (optional, for CLI interactions)
 - [digiyatra-agents repo](https://github.com/parth5805/digiyatra-agents) cloned and running

 ---